cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-7/index.md

 ---
 parent:
-  title: From code to MVP to Production and migrations
+  title: From Code to MVP to Production and Migrations
   description: See your chain in action
   number: 8
 tags: